William Cronon's Students

 Dissertation: "Consuming Colorado Landscapes, Leisure, and the Tourist Way of Life," University of Wisconsin-Madison History Department, 2002.

-Fields of Interest: environmental writing, environmental history, urban design, public space, Los Angeles, American West, popular culture, literary nonfiction
+Fields of Interest: environmental writing / history / culture, urban design, public space, Los Angeles, American West, popular culture, literary nonfiction, social practice public art

 Dissertation: "Flight Maps: Encounters with Nature in Modern American Culture," Yale University, 1998 (winner of Yale's Eggleston and Porter prizes; published as Flight Maps: Adventures with Nature in Modern America, Basic Books, 1999).

-Current Projects: Stop Saving the Planet!--& Other Tips for 21st-Century Environmentalists; Green Me Up, JJ (a not-quite green advice column); Your Malibu Beaches (iPhone app); LA River tours; Los Angeles Urban Rangers art collective; workshops, socially engaged participatory public art projects
+Current Projects: Stop Saving the Planet!--& Other Tips for 21st-Century Environmentalists; Green Me Up, JJ (a not-quite green advice column); Our Malibu Beaches (mobile-phone app); Project 51 arts collective, Play the LA River outreach project; Los Angeles Urban Rangers art collective; workshops, socially engaged participatory public art projects

 Senior Curator of History, Oakland Museum of California